Yuriorkis Gamboa: Gamboa vs. Haney

 In his next fight, Gamboa challenged Devin Haney for his WBC lightweight title.
 Gamboa was ranked #10 by the WBC, while Haney was the world's number two lightweight according to The Ring magazine rankings.
 Haney completely outboxed Gamboa en route to a unanimous decision victory, 120–107, 120–107 and 118–109 on the scorecards.

+Bare-knuckle boxing

+In February 2026, Gamboa signed a contract with BKB Bare Knuckle Boxing.